rohskopf/modecode/README.md

 Then edit src/Makefile to have the appropriate paths pointing towards your LAMMPS shared library installation.

+On Linux, it should just work.

+On MacOS, it's important to set the environment variable

+    export OMPI_CXX=clang++

+To tell your MPI to use clang as a compiler instead of g++.
+On MacOS we also need to copy `lammps/build/liblammps.0.dylib` to `/usr/local/lib/liblammps.0.dylib` to run ModeCode.

 Go into src/ and install with: